hfcs/self_setting_popper/README.md

     * Output + -> Servo + : plug in pin on the board into header socket
     * Output - -> Servo - : plug in pin on the board into header socket
     * Since we have a stable battery supplied power we can skip the capacitor across the input power
+  * Mount servo steel cable pull rod on servo horn and secure it (e.g. with steel wire and tighten)
+  * Adjust each servo controllers such servo horn press hard on popper, flexing the steel cable pull rod a little bit

 ### Central switch
   * Trigger delayed relay module